Approach to Learning

 - No Progress (0)

-If you are enrolled in a Purdue Global degree program or certificate program, you receive a Competency Report that summarizes your progress toward mastery of learning outcomes contained in your program.
-When you complete a course, course-level assessment results are mapped and added to program outcome data in six categories:
+If you are enrolled in a Purdue Global degree program or certificate program, you receive a Skills Report that summarizes your progress toward mastery of learning outcomes embedded in your courses, your stated career goal (if you desire to input it), the knowledge and skills you have acquired via your completed courses, and the engagement and leadership you have demonstrated in student organizations.

-In your Competency Report, you see how well you are performing toward mastery of the program’s learning outcomes across these six categories at that time in your studies.
 This report provides a fuller picture of your progress toward achieving knowledge, skills, abilities, and behaviors to be successful in the workplace.
-You can view your Competency Report in Purdue Global Campus.
+You can view your Skills Report in Purdue Global Campus.

 The building blocks of Purdue Global’s programs are courses.
 There are three types, traditional courses, module courses, and open courses, which provide you with options to meet your preferences regarding learning approach, schedule, and pace.
 Traditional courses and module courses, both credit-bearing, are delivered in: